Christochi/RestaurantAPI/README.md

 The data from the API is displayed on the webpage after refreshing the webpage.
 Loading or refreshing the webpage automatically sends a **GET** request to the endpoint to retrieve the data.

 ## Requirement
-- Install the lastest Golang (required for first setup)
+- Install the lastest Golang (required if using first setup)
-- Install Docker (required for second setup)
+- Install Docker (required if using second setup)
 - HTTP Client for interacting with the API: Postman, Curl, Thunder Client, Web Browser or any client of your choice

 ## Setup